bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-02-05-newsletter.md

     invalid public key had been provided, and some wallets such as Bitcoin Core certainly do perform this check for any signatures they generate even for the currently-used ECDSA signature algorithm.
-    However, there remains a risk that inexperienced developers will not perform this step, and so it seems preferable to use Jonas Nick's suggestion (relayed by Maxwell) of including the public key in the data used to produce a deterministic nonce.
+    However, the computational overhead of this approach may not be acceptable to many applications and there remains a risk that inexperienced developers will not know to
+    perform this step, and so it seems preferable to use Jonas Nick's suggestion (relayed by Maxwell) of including the public key in the data used to produce a deterministic nonce.